Coin problem

-The coin problem (also referred to as the Frobenius coin problem or Frobenius problem, after the mathematician Ferdinand Frobenius) is a mathematical problem that asks for the largest monetary amount that cannot be obtained using only coins of specified denominations, for example, the largest amount that cannot be obtained using only coins of 3 and 5 units is 7 units.
+In mathematics, the coin problem (also referred to as the Frobenius coin problem or Frobenius problem, after the mathematician Ferdinand Frobenius) is a mathematical problem that asks for the largest monetary amount that cannot be obtained using only coins of specified denominations.
+For example, the largest amount that cannot be obtained using only coins of 3 and 5 units is 7 units.
 The solution to this problem for a given set of coin denominations is called the Frobenius number of the set.
-The Frobenius number exists as long as the set of coin denominations has no common divisor greater than 1.
+The Frobenius number exists as long as the set of coin denominations is setwise coprime.